U.S. Army Veteran Craig joined the Army at the end of high school.

 He served in the Army and Indiana National Guard for 22 years.

-“My grandmother always said I was her knight in shining armor and that I grew up in the wrong century because I always try to help people and never ask for anything,” said Browder.
+“My grandmother always said I am her knight in shining armor and that I grew up in the wrong century because I always try to help people and never ask for anything,” Craig said.
 “That’s why I stayed in for so long and kept re-enlisting … I felt like I was helping people.”